Malcewicz/loading-animation/README.md

 # Loading animation

-I've created a simple, light CSS loading animation.
+I've created a simple and light CSS loading animation using only vanilla HTML and CSS.

 Feel free to modify it and use it for whatever you want :)